Key points: Observational evidence for neutron stars, origin of elements, collapse of stellar cores; cosmic cycle of material

 In the X-ray, the view is dominated by the activity driven by the pulsar.
-In this composite picture, X-rays are blue and visible light (from the HST images above) in red. (from J. Hester et al., HAT/NASA via astronomy picture of the day, http://antwrp.gsfc.nasa.gov/apod/ap050326.html)
+In this composite picture, X-rays are blue and optical light (from the HST images above) in red. (from J. Hester et al., HAT/NASA via astronomy picture of the day, http://antwrp.gsfc.nasa.gov/apod/ap050326.html)

 |This animation starts with the image above (rotated a bit) and locates the pulsar and a shock front.
 It then zooms in, pauses briefly, and then runs through a short sequence of X-ray images that show the shock moving outward through the hot gas in a ring surrounding the pulsar.
 This is the way the pulsar energy escapes to power the nebula.
 From Chandra Photo Album, http://chandra.harvard.edu/photo/category/quasars.html Models that fit the image show this behavior more clearly for comparison with the image, plus two jets coming out in opposite directions and perpendicular to the ring.(reload to restart lecture animations)|

 The Crab Nebula pulsar is one of the fastest (and we now know therefore youngest) pulsars known.